leangjia/blender_docs/manual/render/eevee/lighting.rst

    Setting this to anything but 1.0 will yield non-photorealistic result.
 Custom Distance
    If enabled uses *Distance* as the custom attenuation distance instead of global light threshold.
+   In order to avoid costly setup time, this distance is first computed automatically based on a light threshold.
+The distance is computed at the light origin and using the inverse square falloff.

    Distance
       Specifies where light influence will be set to 0.